rzeldent/esp32-smartdisplay/README.md

 - [LVGL](https://registry.platformio.org/libraries/lvgl/lvgl), currently version 8.3.9

 >[!NOTE]
 >This library uses the "official" drivers from Espressif's component service.
 These drivers use the newly introduced esp_lcd_panel interfaces.
 This should provide some support in the future for updates and new boards.
 These drivers have been copied and included to this library.

 ## How to use

-Get started by following te steps below.
+Get started by following the steps below.
 It is also highly recommended to look at the demo application [esp32-smartdisplay-demo](https://github.com/rzeldent/esp32-smartdisplay-demo/tree/feature/esp32s3) to quickly see the possibilities of this library.

 ![Demo screen](assets/images/PXL_20231130_225143662.jpg)